Ireland must not ‘let up too early’ with Covid-19 restrictions, says Dr Colm Henry

 People were behind this change in infection rates, especially young people, said Dr Henry, who said efforts were beginning to pay off.

-There are still outbreaks in nursing homes, which is of major concern, he said.
+Nursing home outbreaks were still of major concern, he said.
 Once the virus gets into a care setting it is “virulent and vicious” and that is inevitable when there was widespread community transmission.

 “Frankly, the figures are changing week to week.
 If the people let up then that will change.”

-The deaths of another three patients with Covid-19 were reported by Nphet on Thursday.
+The deaths of another three patients with Covid-19 were reported by the National Public Health Emergency Team (Nphet) on Thursday.
 This brings to 1,933 the total number of deaths linked to the disease.

 Nphet also reported a further 591 confirmed cases of Covid-19, bringing the total number of cases to 64,046.